ticdat/ticdat/README.md

 used with libraries like `pyomo`, `pulp`, `docplex` and `xpress`.
 It also has functionality to support the OPL and LINGO modeling languages, although the AMPL support is far more mature.

-`ticdat`'s association with AMPL is particularly strong.
-The design goals of `ticdat` were inspired by AMPL’s pattern of cleanly separating model from data, as well as its ability to thoroughly validate input data prior to solving.
-AMPL Optimization has endorsed `ticdat` as their preferred library for bridging the world’s leading modeling language (AMPL) with Python’s most powerful data analysis package (`pandas`).

 The `ticdat` library is distributed under the BSD2 open source license.